scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 favorite search engine, and this impacts less experienced users' learning greatly.

-The experience on users's local machine is not better:
+..
+The experience on users' local machine is not better: while access to inspector in many **Integrated Development Environments (IDEs)** provides some documentation, it does not get access to the narrative, or full documentation gallery.
+Command Line
-While access to inspector in many IDE provides some documentation, it does not get access to the narrative, or full documentation gallery.
-Command Line Interface (CLI) users are in an even worse place as raw source is often displayed and no navigation is possible.
+Interface (CLI) users are in an even worse place as raw source is often displayed and no navigation is possible.

+..
 Maintainers are not either in a good position, we do not want to have to think about final rendering.
 Though we would like users to gain from improvement in the rendering without having to rebuild all our docs.

+The experience on users' local machine is affected by limited documentation rendering.
+Indeed, while the inspector in many **Integrated Development Environments (IDEs)** provides some documentation, users do not get access to the narrative, or full documentation gallery.
+For Command Line Interface (CLI) users, documentation is often displayed as raw source where no navigation is possible.
+On the maintainers' side, the final documentation rendering is less a priority.
+Rather, maintainers aim at making users gain from improvement in the rendering without having to rebuild all the docs.

 Efforts such as conda-forge [CFRG]_ have shown that concerted efforts can give a much better experience to end-users, and in today's world where sharing